YuanYuYuan/Bluemix-tutorial/facebook-weather-bot/README.md

 git clone https://github.com/YuanYouYuan/Bluemix-tutorial.git
 ```

-Then change directory to Bluemix-tutorial/facebook-weather-bot/broker.
+And then change directory to Bluemix-tutorial/facebook-weather-bot/broker.

 Edit the manifest.yml, chanage the name and host to whatever you like.